aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/licensing/_index.md

 title: "Licensing"
 type: docs
 url: /java/licensing/
-keywords: "license, licensing, metered license"
+keywords: "license file, Aspose licensing, metered license"
-description: "Learn more about licensing of Aspose.Drawing, types of licenses, apply the license."
+description: "Learn more about licensing of Aspose.Drawing for Java, types of licenses, apply the license."
 weight: 60
 ---

 ## **Evaluation Version Limitations**

-Customers can test the API thoroughly before making a final decision to buy it.
-However, the API has certain evaluation limitations if you will use it without a license.
-These limitations include:
+Customers can comprehensively test the Aspose.Drawing Java API before reaching a final decision to make a purchase.
+However, it's important to note that the API comes with certain evaluation limitations if used without a license.
+These limitations encompass:

 - The number of drawing operations is limited to 100 and an exception will be thrown after that.
 - A watermark is embedded in the output image when a user saves the image.